jstac/personal_website/pages/economics.md

 I’m currently based at the [Research School of Economics](http://rse.anu.edu.au) at Australian National University.

 I am interested in recursive methods.
-Here's a funny story about that: I was fascinated when I first read Ronald Coase's 1937 paper *The nature of the firm*.
-At twenty pages and containing exactly zero equations, it's a masterpiece of creativity and clear thought.
-I tried to formalize the key ideas mathematically on and off for three years.
-Then one night I watched a movie about finding yourself in a dream within a dream within a dream -- you might know the one I'm talking about.
-When you wake up from dream *n*, you find yourself in dream *n-1*.
-Which is pretty much how recursive function calls work, with each dream mapped to a collection of variables on the stack.
-When I woke from my own dreams the next morning, I wrote down a recursive formulation of the problem faced by firms.
-I made more progress in 5 minutes than in all of the past three years.
+Here's a funny story about that: Ronald Coase's 1937 paper *The nature of the firm* is a masterpiece of creativity and clear thought.
+I tried to formalize the main ideas mathematically for around three years.
+Then one night I watched a movie about having a dream within a dream within a dream --- maybe you know the one I'm talking about?
+When you wake up from dream *n*, you find yourself in dream *n-1*, etc., which is kind of like the unwinding of a recursive function call.
+I went to sleep dreaming about recursion, and when I woke up I wrote down a recursive formulation of the problem faced by firms.
+Finally I was on the path to a solution!

 You can find that work, and some other things I've done, in my [list of publications](research).